 - 177 grams boiling water (¾ cup)

-- 1 TBSP cinnamon sugar blend (1 TBSP granulated sugar + 1/2 tsp cinnamon)
+- 1 tablespoon cinnamon sugar blend (1 tablespoon granulated sugar + ½ teaspoon cinnamon)

 - Toast the walnuts.
 In a small, bare skillet over medium heat toast the finely chopped walnuts until aromatic and lightly browned.
 They'll toast quickly, so don't walk away!
 Remove from the skillet to a small bowl or paper towel to cool while you make the dough.

 - Make the dough.
 Whisk together flour, salt, and nutmeg in a medium sized mixing bowl.
 Add the boiling water and stir until a shaggy dough forms, meaning the dough will have mostly come together but there might still be some patches of flour and visible dry bits in the bottom of the bowl.
 Turn the dough out onto a clean work surface and knead until smooth and cohesive, about 5 minutes.
 Cover and set aside for at least 5 minutes while you make the filling.

 - Make the filling.
 Combine both sugars, cinnamon, and allspice in a bowl with a pinch of salt (optional) and set aside.

 - Divide the dough into quarters (use a kitchen scale to be precise) and shape each section into a smooth ball.
 Lightly flatten the dough against the counter then fold and tuck the edges up over the center of the dough creating a smooth surface against the counter.
 Then flip the dough balls over so the smooth side is facing up.
 Work with one dough ball at a time, leaving the others covered while you work so they don't dry out.

 - Roll one piece of dough into a large oval-y circle-ish shape on a lightly floured surface.
 Rotate the disc of dough as you roll to ensure it isn't sticking.
 When the dough is about 11-12" wide and very, very thin (almost translucent) you're ready for the next step.